raj26kumar/loan_predictions/README.md

 # loan_predictions
 # A Data Science Project

-## Aim - Our aim is to find the chances of getting loan for person basic on his/her credit history,education and income
+## Aim - Our aim is to find the chances of getting loan for person based on his/her credit history,education and income

    * We also analyse data i.e., -> Data analyzing
                                 -> Data wrangling